A/B testing campaign in automation workflow

 – Email content: Select design type you want and edit your email content

-Step 4: Choose the Save options (Save as draft/ Preview to Go Live)
+1. Click on Save options (Save as draft/ Go Live)

 That will help you to make a quick decision on the best path performer and switch your automation accordingly.